DanOvando/marlin/README.md

 <!-- [![CRAN status](https://www.r-pkg.org/badges/version/mar)](https://CRAN.R-project.org/package=mar) -->
 <!-- badges: end -->

+This package is back under active construction and so many of the vignettes are still works-in-progress at this time.

 `marlin` is a package for efficiently running simulations of marine fauna and fisheries.
 It can track the age-structured populations of multiple independent animals targeted by multiple fishing fleets across